Landi

 Landi Review

-Landi is connected to ABC360 and they are hiring now.
+Landi (website is down) is connected to ABC360 and they are hiring now.
 They teach Chinese children in individual or classes of 2 students that last 25 minutes.
 The kids are aged 4 -10.
 Teachers must be able to commit to at least 12 hours per week.
 They want native speakers including South Africans with a bachelor’s degree.
 They pay between $8 and $25 USD per hour (although the $25 figure is from 2 years ago and I cannot confirm it as of April 2021).

 Please leave your comments and reviews of Landi.